Please find below some of the common queries from applicants when applying for funding from one of our grant programmes.

 How do I apply?

-Applying is done via the Grants page which provides a summary of the funds that HIWCF manages.
-Click on the Fund name to see the Fund criteria, what causes the donor is supporting, and the requirements that any application needs to meet.
-If the fund is open a link to the online grant application form can be found on the Fund criteria’s page together with accompanying Guidance notes.
+You can apply for funding through the grants table on our website which provides a summary of the funds that HIWCF manages.
+Click on the fund name to see the fund criteria, which causes the donor is supporting, and the requirements that any application needs to meet.
+If the fund is open for applications, a link to the online grant application form can be found on the fund criteria page together with accompanying guidance notes.

 An average grant application process takes 10-12 weeks.